Table of Contents

 CTRL-F10 Unlock the mouse from the DOSBox window (alternate: Windows key)

 Full list: See the DOSBox Special Keys page for a full list.

 If you have having difficulty getting a particular game working:

 1. First check to see if the game is listed on the DOSBox Compatibility List.
 Some games simply will not work in DOSBox.

 2. If the game is marked on the compatibility list as playable (or not listed) try the troubleshooting tips in the DOSBox FAQ.

-3. If neither of those work, try posting a message on the Get Games to Work area of the forum and hopefully someone can help you out.
+3. If neither of those work, try posting a message on the Get Games to Work area of the forum, or at the official DOSBox Forum @ vogons.org, and hopefully someone can help you out.